-With CDPs, marketing analysts can have control of wrangling and securing customer data, but also be a deeply empathetic customer expert who understands the attitudes and behavioral nuances of the different segments.
+With CDPs, marketing analysts can control wrangling and secure customer data, but and a deeply empathetic customer expert who understands the attitudes and behavioral nuances of the different segments.

-In my last installment, I described how CDPs are used for engagement scoring which gives you insight into the health of your customer experience.
-And yes, engagement scores could be bucketed within customer journey analytics.
+In my last installment, I described how CDPs are used for engagement scoring, which gives you insight into your customer experience's health.
+Yes, engagement scores could be bucketed within customer journey analytics.
 But what I like to describe here are the ways analytics give you visibility into the details of what’s going on.
 These inform personalization tactics.

 4. Customer journeys analytics to unlock marketing personalization

 Analytics in general has vital importance in reviewing the vast amounts of data created in the digital world.
 Customer journey analytics can provide a quantitative link between customer experience and hard metrics like revenue growth by channel or profitability by offering.
 The challenge in getting there is due to the amount of disparate digital data sources, an inherent requirement is that the data be cleaned and processed before being loaded into “self-service” analytical tools like Tableau or PowerBI.
 In fact, according to Gartner’s 2019 Multichannel Marketing Survey, 58% of marketers said leveraging integrated customer data was a significant or moderate challenge.
 This is where a CDP fills in the gap to get the data ready for insights and customer journey analytics.